apache/incubator-devlake-website/docs/DeveloperManuals/E2E-Test-Guide.md

     )

 ```
-The above usage will default to validating against all fields of the `models.FeishuMeetingTopUserItem` model.
-There are additional fields on `TableOptions` that can be specified
-to limit which fields on that model to perform validation on.
+The above usage will be default to validating against all fields of the `models.FeishuMeetingTopUserItem` model.
+There are additional fields on `TableOptions` that can be specified to limit which fields on that model to perform validation on.

 To facilitate the generation of the file mentioned above, DevLake has adopted a testing technique called `Snapshot`, which will automatically generate the file based on the run results when the `VerifyTable` or `VerifyTableWithOptions` functions are called without the csv existing.